aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 That's it for the first part here!
 In the second installment, I'll be going over how to use the `.pipe()` method (and why it's really not the best way to go a lot of the time...), `group_by`, `mutate`, `summarise`, and `sample_n`/`sample_frac`.

 A potential third installment might go beyond that and cover things like `.iterrows()` and other `pandas`-specific tools, but that depends on how far my own understanding of `pandas` manages to grow.
-Enjoy!
+Till next time!